arcilli/investsuite-api-docs/docs/advanced_topics/onboarding.md

 language | The preferred communication language of the user. | request body counter_account > bank_account_number_type | Type of the bank account number, typically an IBAN number.
 Required if the user uses InvestSuite's front-end applications for investing. | request body counter_account > bank_account_number | Account number of the user to which money withdrawn from the user's portfolio will be settled.
 Required if the user uses InvestSuite's front-end applications for investing.
-Displayed in the withdrawal screen of the InvestSuite app. | request body
+Displayed in the withdrawal screen of the InvestSuite app. | request body status | The status of the user.
+Always `ACTIVE` for this onboarding scenario. | request body

 For the detailed specification of our endpoints, go to [InvestSuite API specification](https://api.sandbox.investsuite.com/redoc).